 Section 459A of the Social Security Act (42 U.S.C.
 659A) authorizes the Secretary of State with the concurrence of the Secretary of Health and Human Services to declare foreign countries or their political subdivisions to be reciprocating countries for the purpose of the enforcement of family support obligations if the country has established or has undertaken to establish procedures for the establishment and enforcement of duties of support for residents of the United States.
-These procedures must be in substantial conformity with mandatory elements set out in the statute: procedures for the establishment of paternity and support orders for children and custodial parents; a system for the enforcement of orders, including procedures for the collection and distribution of payments under such orders; providing administrative and legal services without cost to the U.S. applicant; and the designation of an agency to serve as a central authority.
+These procedures must be in Start Printed Page 59981substantial conformity with the standards set forth in the statute.
+The statutory standards are: establishment of child support orders, including the establishment of paternity if necessary to establish the order; enforcement of child support orders, including collection and distribution of payments under such orders; cost-free services (including administrative and legal services, as well as paternity testing; and the designation of an agency as Central Authority to facilitate enforcement.

 Once such a declaration is made, support agencies in jurisdictions of the United States participating in the program established by Title IV-D of the Social Security Act (the IV-D program) must provide enforcement services under that program to such reciprocating countries as if the request for service came from a U.S. state.

-As of this date, the following countries have been designated foreign reciprocating countries by such a declaration and a corresponding declaration from the foreign country.
+As of this date, the following countries (or Canadian provinces or territories) have been designated foreign reciprocating countries:

 |Poland||June 14, 1999.|

-Each of these countries has designated a Central Authority to facilitate enforcement and ensure compliance with the standards of the statute.
-Information relating to these agreements, the designated Central Authorities, and the procedures for processing requests may be obtained from the United States Central Authority in the Department of Health and Human Services by contacting Stephen Grant, International Child Support Officer, Office of Child Support Enforcement (OCSE), 370 L'Enfant Promenade SW, 4 Aerospace Building, Washington, DC 20447, phone (202) 260-5943, fax (202) 401-5539, email “firstname.lastname@example.org”.
+Each of these countries (or Canadian provinces or territories) has designated a Central Authority to facilitate enforcement and ensure compliance with the standards of the statute.
+Information relating to the designated Central Authorities, and the procedures for processing requests may be obtained by contacting the United States Central Authority for International Child Support, Department of Health and Human Services, Office of Child Support Enforcement (OCSE), 370 L'Enfant Promenade, SW., 4-East, Washington, DC 20447; phone (202) 401-5566, fax (202) 401-5539, e-mail firstname.lastname@example.org.

-The statute also permits individual states to establish or continue existing reciprocal arrangements with foreign countries when there has been no federal declaration.
+The law also permits individual states of the United States to establish or continue existing reciprocating arrangements with foreign countries when there has been no federal declaration.
 Many states have such arrangements with additional countries not yet the subject of a federal declaration.
 Information as to these arrangements may be obtained from the individual state IV-D Agency.Start Signature

 Jeffrey D. Kovar,